jpcornwell/jpcornwell.github.io/about.md

 where I get to investigate new ideas and technologies for the purpose of boosting the value we provide to our customers.

-Here is a link to my github profile.
+Here is a link to my GitHub profile.
 [https://github.com/jpcornwell](https://github.com/jpcornwell)

 About the Website